DrATedder/ancient_MAG_pipeline/README.md

 - **PATH**: Throughout the pipeline, we assume all software packages are installed in your `PATH`.
 If you do not have administrator access for install, it would be best to give explicit paths to each install.

 - **Sample grouping**: Typically, one would create MAGs from groups of samples (grouped based on pre-defined criteria). `ancient_MAG_pipeline.sh` performs the pipeline analysis on single (paired-end) samples.
 This *may* reduce the number of MAGs you retrieve.
 It would likely be worth thinking about meaningful sample groupings (i.e. time-points, geographic locations etc...).
 The script can be tweaked to accomodate this.
+- **Checkm** and **GTDB-Tk**: Both require large database downloads to function.
+Make sure you follow the specific installation instructions to ensure these are downloaded and accessible.
+- **Creating sample specific output directories**: Many of the steps in this pipeline will need to create unique sample directories to store outputs.
+While I haven't included steps explicitly here (to avoid pre-empting how you want to set those up) to create these directories, it's likely worth doing so to avoid error messages.
+It's also worth pointing out that some of the programmes expressly refuse to over-write existing files, so it's worth thinking about that if you intend to run the script multiple times.

 ## Directory creation and file path locations